Beyond COP 26: a cultural shift?

 The EICS Digital Programme will present bimonthly online panel events, hosted with each of our partners, exploring specific questions on sustainability and education, all in the run up to the 2022 Summit.

-Our next digital event takes place Wednesday 15 December in partnership with the Scottish Government and follows the United Nations Climate Change Conference 2021 (COP26).
+Beyond COP26: a cultural shift? took place on Wednesday 15 December in partnership with the Scottish Government, following the United Nations Climate Change Conference 2021 (COP26).

 Beyond COP26: a cultural shift? considers the outcomes following November’s conference in Glasgow and its implications for the cultural sector.
 Our panellists explore what is required to be both responsive, whilst leading a cultural shift as the industry adapts.

 The panel will be chaired by the Cabinet Secretary for the Constitution, External Affairs and Culture, Rt Hon Angus Robertson, MSP.
 The Cabinet Secretary will be joined by Professor Carly McLachlan, who is the Director of Tyndall Manchester, and leads an interdisciplinary team working on policy relevant research on climate change.
-The second panellist with Mr Robertson and Professor McLachlan is Creative Director of environmental arts and social action charity, Aproxima Arts, Angus Farquhar.
+The second panellist is Creative Director of environmental arts and social action charity, Aproxima Arts, Angus Farquhar.
+Rounding out our panel is writer and medical student, Rumaisa Zubairi.

 When: Wednesday 15 December, 11:00 (GMT)